Infineon/mtb-example-optiga-mqtt-client/README.md

 In this example, the MQTT Client RTOS task reads out a pre-provisioned X.509 certificate out of the secure element and populates the internal MQTT Client configuration to establish a connection with the configured MQTT Broker, and creates the following two tasks:

-- **Publisher:** Publishes messages on a topic when the user button is pressed on the kit.
+- **Publisher:** Publishes messages on a topic when the user button on the kit is pressed.

 - **Subscriber:** Subscribes to the same topic and controls the user LED based on the messages received from the MQTT Broker.